fraudwheeldrive/Note-Taker/README.md

 ## How to Use
 * use "NPM start" on the Commandline to start server, navigate to http://localhost:3001/ once server is live
+*  or navigate to deployed link at https://fast-everglades-72324.herokuapp.com/
 * this will bring you to the landing page, click "get started" to get started.
 * this brings you to the next page where you will be presented with a right column that is populated with saved notes, you can click on the note here to edit or: